8 Things to Know about BOI Filing

 Specific Businesses Required to Report

 LLCs and Corporations: Most small LLCs and corporations fall within BOI reporting requirements due to their private ownership structures.
-Reporting companies created or registered in the U.S. must report beneficial ownership information to FinCEN starting January 1, 2024.
+Reporting companies created or registered in the U.S. must report beneficial ownership information to FinCEN as of January 1, 2024.

 Limited Partnerships and Trusts: While less common, certain trusts and limited partnerships must also report beneficial owners if they meet specific control thresholds.